Mudiad Amddiffyn Cymru: Tryweryn

 Leading up to the day of the attack, accomplices of the group in Pembrokeshire had stolen gelignite from a colliery, supplying the necessary explosive material.
 Similarly, Dai Pritchard, a draughtsman from New Tredegar, had acquired a Venner time switch to use as a timer.
 Pritchard had been fined for attempting to damage the same transformer the year prior and possessed both the necessary technical knowledge and, in addition, links with the Irish Republican Army (IRA).
 With the gelignite and timer in his possession, Pritchard travelled north to supply the three saboteurs with the assembled explosive device and provided a demonstration with a small blast on a beach near Pwllheli.
 On the night of the operation, Wales was gripped by the coldest winter since 1740.
 The saboteurs pressed on with their plan regardless, even despite Owain Williams' wife, Irene, being rushed to hospital in Bangor with pregnancy complications shortly beforehand.
-The trio met at their planned rendezvous point in Pwllheli, from where Emyr Llewelyn drove them in a rented red Vauxhall Victor towards the target.
+The trio met at their planned rendezvous point in Pwllheli, from where Emyr Llywelyn drove them in a rented red Vauxhall Victor towards the target.
 Most of the roads in the area surrounding the dam construction site were closed due to snow and ice, with only the A494 between Bala and Dolgellau remaining open.

-Shortly after passing Dolgellau, a rear tyre popped, causing the car to skid across the road.
-Fearing being spotted, the saboteurs pushed the car off-road so they could replace the tyre; however, they discovered that they had no jack, requiring two of them to lift the car with their hands.
+Shortly after passing Dolgellau, a rear tyre popped, causing the sabouteurs' car to skid across the road.
+Fearing being spotted, the men pushed the car off-road so they could replace the tyre; however, they discovered that they had no jack, requiring two of them to lift the car with their hands.
 Having replaced the tyre, the group continued on to Cwmtirmynach, from where they hiked across a section of the snow-covered Arenig mountains using a sheep track.
 As they approached the transformer, the saboteurs were forced to drop to the ground and crawl through the snow for hundreds of yards, leaving a trail behind them.
-The three narrowly succeeded in avoiding the six guards present at the site and planted the bomb beneath the transformer, which was set to detonate at 3.15 a.m.
+The three narrowly succeeded in avoiding the six guards present at the site and planted the bomb beneath the transformer, which was set to detonate at 3:15 a.m.
 After rigging the bomb to explode, the group fled back into the mountains and escaped to the rented car in Cwmtirmynach.
 However, Emyr had badly injured his leg on barbed wire while clambering over a wall and was bleeding, preventing him from driving.
 Attempting to stem the bleeding from his leg wound, Emyr used his handkerchief embroidered with the initial 'E' to apply pressure, but he later dropped it near the scene during the group's escape.